Tyulis/3DSkit/Readme.md

 		-h, --help            show this help message and exit -H, --detailed_help   Detailed help (you should read it the first time you use 3DSkit) -v, --verbose         Increases the 3DSkit's verbosity
-		-t, --list            Lists the files contained in an archive -x, --extract         Extract files contained in the archive / decompress the file if necessary and convert it to a readable format
+		-x, --extract         Extract files contained in the archive / decompress the file if necessary and convert it to a readable format
 		-p, --pack            Pack files into an archive, or convert it to a console format -D, --decompress      Decompress the input files